Definition of Family of Orientation

 - An individual’s family of orientation is one of the primary agents of socialization.

-- In contrast family of orientation, family of procreation is the family formed through marriage, consisting of spouses and children.
+- In contrast to a family of orientation, a family of procreation is the family formed through marriage, consisting of spouses and children.

 - Also called family of origin.

 - “Families of orientation, procreation, and cohabitation provide us with some of the most important roles we will assume in life.
 The nuclear family roles (such as parent, child, husband, wife, and sibling) combine with extended family roles (such as grandparent, aunt, uncle, cousin, and in-law) to form the kinship system” (Strong, Devault, and Cohen 2011:19).

 - Family and Kinship Resources – Books, Journals, and Helpful Links